rm3l/BuildGuide/README.md

 If repo exits due to fetch errors the run the repo sync cmd again as -f will fix broken source

-## Modifying the Device tree to be picked up by the Rom system
+## Modifying the Device Tree so that it can be picked up by build system

 Not done yet, I'm going to sleep lol